The Gambling Law Review: Switzerland

 The Gaming Act stipulates different sanctions for different offences.
-The most severe penalties apply in relation to illegally operating casino or major games and illegally assisting such operations by providing the technical means (felonies).
+The most severe penalties apply in relation to illegally operating casino or large-scale games and illegally assisting such operations by providing the technical means (felonies).
 Such actions are punishable with a custodial sentence of up to three years or a fine.
-It can be up to five years' imprisonment or a fine of not less than 180 daily rates if clearly committed with a commercial interest or as an organised form of crime (Article 130 Gaming Act).
-As noted earlier, it is unclear whether these criminal law provisions would indeed be applicable to foreign operations.
+It can be up to five years' imprisonment or a fine of not less than 180 daily rates if clearly committed with a commercial interest or as an organised form of crime.16 As noted earlier, there is uncertainty to what extent these criminal law provisions would be applicable to foreign operations.

-Less severe penalties apply to other offences (Article 131 Gaming Act).
-They constitute mere misdemeanours and are subject to a maximum fine of 500,000 Swiss francs.
-Other criminal offences such as advertising only qualify as misdemeanours.
+Less severe penalties apply to other offences.17 They constitute mere misdemeanours and are subject to a maximum fine of 500,000 Swiss francs.
+Other criminal offences such as advertising only qualify as misdemeanours too.
 Accordingly, advertising for unlicensed gaming offers is treated as such an offence.
 The specific legal norms in relation to media in Article 28 and 322 bis Criminal Code may further apply, too.

 Players who make use of unlicensed games are not punishable.
 However, in particular players who use illegal land-based offers run a certain risk that their stakes and winnings will be confiscated in criminal proceedings against the operator.

 Generally speaking, commonly known anti-money-laundering, anti-fraud and anti-match-fixing rules apply to Swiss licensees.
 Operators have to take steps against such wrongdoings.
-However, legal thresholds in relation to enhanced customer due diligence (CDD) and know your customer obligations may be substantially higher for Swiss operations compared to their peers in the EU.
+However, legal thresholds in relation to enhanced customer due diligence (CDD) and know-your-customer obligations (KYC) may be substantially higher for Swiss operations compared to their peers in the EU.
 This can be illustrated in regard to online games.
 Casinos must apply enhanced CDD measures (identification and registration) if the player reaches a threshold of 4,000 Swiss francs within 24 hours.
-In relation to major games, the threshold for enhanced CDD measures is 15,000 Swiss francs for pay-ins to the player account.
-Casinos and operators of major games further may not accept or issue bearer cheques.
+In relation to large-scale games, the threshold for enhanced CDD measures is 15,000 Swiss francs for pay-ins to the player account.
+Casinos and operators of large-scale games further may not accept or issue bearer cheques.
 Finally, casinos are not permitted to issue written confirmations of winnings to the players.

 i Lottery and sports betting